doup/metalsmith-i18n/README.md

 > **NOTE: This plugin is not working correctly on Handlebars, Mustache and probably other template engines**.
 Jade works fine and probably other template engines which support calling directly on properties should work.
+[See #3](https://github.com/doup/metalsmith-i18n/issues/3)

 # metalsmith-i18n